Environmental Science BSc (Hons)

 - You can also study individual modules for personal or professional development

-- Practical lab work is a key part of the course
+- Practical lab and field work is a key part of the course

 We offer modern student accommodation at a number of our locations.

-- Alternatively, Foundation Apprenticeship Scientific Technologies (Laboratory Skills) PLUS an additional Scottish Higher in Science
+- Alternatively, Foundation Apprenticeship Scientific Technologies (Laboratory Skills) PLUS an additional Scottish Higher at Grade C or above and National 5 in Chemistry at Grade C (or equivalent) or above

 - We also accept candidates without the standard entry requirements, but with considerable professional experience in science-based employment